Daniel Willington: Playing career

 Willington was born in Santa Fe but spent his childhood in Córdoba; he started his playing career in the late 1950s with local club Talleres de Córdoba.

-In 1962 he joined Vélez Sársfield where he became a regular member of the first team, in 1968 he was part of the team that won Nacional 1968, the first league title obtained by the club.
+In 1962 he joined Vélez Sársfield where he became a regular member of the first team.
+In 1968 he was part of the team that won Nacional 1968, the first league title obtained by the club.

-After leaving Velez, Willington played for Huracán and Instituto de Córdoba before returning to Talleres de Córdoba in 1974.
+After leaving Vélez, Willington played for Huracán and Instituto de Córdoba before returning to Talleres de Córdoba in 1974.

 Willington also had a spell playing for Veracruz during the 1970–71 Primera División de México season.

-Titles

 Managerial career

 Willington was manager of Talleres when the team won the Argentina 2nd division in 1993–94.